 Teradata Statistics Histograms – A Short Introduction

-Most of us are familiar with the optimizer’s confidence levels for statistics.
-Today I was surprised by the fact that “high confidence” doesn’t mean automatically that we will have a correct or almost correct estimation (given that the collected statistics are not stale).
-Although I still hope my observations could be related to a bug, I would like to share the following information with you.
+Many are familiar with Optimizer’s statistical confidence levels.
+I was recently surprised to discover that a “high confidence” rating does not guarantee a fully accurate estimation (provided the statistics collected are not stale).
+While I remain hopeful that my observations may be attributed to a bug, I wanted to share this information with you.

 SELECT * FROM TheTable WHERE COL1 = 5;